-This recipe includes a grain (or pseudo-grain), healthy nuts or seeds, and spices.
+This recipe includes oats, healthy nuts or seeds, and spices.
+This recipe is not strict.
 You can vary the ingredients.
-For example you can substitute:
+For example, you could substitute:

 - buckwheat, millet, or quinoa for the oats,

-- pumpkin seeds, hemps seeds, walnuts, or almonds for the flax seeds,
+- flax seeds, hemp seeds, walnuts, or almonds for the pumpkin seeds,

-- ginger or clove for the cinnamon, and
+- cinnamon for the ginger or clove, and

-- good-quality raw honey or date syrup for the pure stevia, which is either ground powdered leaf or a pure extract.
+- good-quality raw honey or date syrup for the pure stevia (either ground powdered leaf or a pure extract).

-For healthy digestion, it is better to separate oatmeal (starch) and eggs (protein) at the same meal, according to proper food combining.
+Oatmeal can be a nourishing meal on a cold winter morning, particularly if you have blood type A or AB.
+At the same time, for healthy digestion, it is better to separate oatmeal (starch) and eggs (animal protein) at the same meal, according to proper food combining.

 - 337 milliliters water